The Importance of Succession Management for Future Business Performance

 Making the case

-Much of the assessment in this process is about the what (what do we have?
-What are we missing?).
-HR need to offer the how (how we’ll build or acquire talent).
+Much of the assessment in this process is about the what (what do we have and what are we missing?).
+HR needs to offer the how (how we’ll build or acquire talent).
 Arguing for succession management means talking about talent in terms of surplus and shortage.

 Relying solely on performance

-Flawed succession planning relies on the Peter Principle, prioritising performance in one role over abilities relevant to a future one.
+Flawed succession planning relies on the Peter Principle, prioritizing performance in one role over abilities relevant to a future one.

 Hear us out.
-The reason that performance is not the be all and end all is that is usually a lagging indicator.
-People move between roles, industries and niches fluidly these days, but they also will reach a point in which their current skillset is no longer effective.
-That means past performance is only half the picture of future potential.
+The reason that performance is not the be-all and end-all is that it’s usually a lagging indicator.
+People move between roles, industries, and niches fluidly these days, but they also reach a point in which their current skillset is no longer effective (and that’s not just because skills expire quicker every year).
+Past performance is only half the picture of future potential—you need to be able to evaluate someone’s capacity to perform in a new role..

 Making the case

-1. High potential employees, aka those who are likely to become key drivers of organisational performance.
+- High potential employees, aka those who are likely to become key drivers of organizational performance.
 This track is the most optimal use of resources in succession management.

-2. General talent gaps in the workforce.
+- General talent gaps in the workforce.
 You never know where a lynchpin gap might exist.
-Understanding both potential and gaps means you can restructure teams, offer learning interventions or hire accordingly.
+Understanding both potential and gaps means you can restructure teams, offer learning interventions, or hire accordingly.

 Legacy talent processes

-L&D and HR cannot afford to ignore technological innovations in their fields.
-But making the business case for enterprise software is never easy, and often not priority number one for all those with veto power in your organisation.
+L&D and HR cannot afford to ignore technological innovations in their fields, but sometimes you simply can’t afford the innovations, period.
+Making the business case for enterprise software is never easy, and often not priority number one for all those with veto power in your organization.

 Making the case

-Using technology, measuring potential for succession planning can be an inclusive activity.
+Using technology, measuring the potential for succession planning can be an inclusive activity.

-Digitised talent marketplaces, like we mentioned, are a democratised way to understand talent, capabilities, competency and individual interest.
 Integrated with a learning management system, it also makes it easier to match people to jobs, capabilities to learning content, and learner data to tangible performance outcomes in the workplace.
+Think of it less as a business expense and more a business investment: You will go down with the ship of the old approach to people strategy if you don’t adapt now.

 Key takeaways